FireguiQueen/harvard-cs50/week-00_scratch/02_simplifying_information.md

 ----------

 ## 📊 Difference between "data" and "information"
-The word "data" refers to raw, unorganized facts, while "information" is data that has been processed, organized, and given context, making it meaningful and useful.
+Data refers to raw, unorganized facts, while information is data that has been processed, organized, and given context, making it meaningful and useful.

-**A simple analogy:** Imagine two people from different countries having a conversation.
+**Analogy:** Imagine two people from different countries having a conversation.
 Considering they don't speak each other's language, they're essentially exchanging data — sounds or text that lack meaning to the other.
 To turn that data into information, one of them needs to use a dictionary or a translation app to interpret the message.
 Once translated, the data gains context and meaning — and becomes information.
+> **Note**: Whether you’re using an app that translates someone else’s speech into your native language or speaking directly with someone who shares your language, you are always receiving raw data — sound waves traveling through the air.
+It’s only when the listener’s **brain** processes these sound waves that the data is transformed into meaningful information.

 <br>